iw6dgm/GoRobots/README.md

 and insert the robots names first (without extension) before running the updates.

-Note: on Windows it is _not_ recommended to redirect the output (e.g. with `> output.csv`) to file but to use the `-csv` option instead as redirection might cause GoRobots to unexpectedely crash.
+Note: on Windows it is _not_ recommended to redirect the output (e.g. with `> output.csv`) to file but to use the `-out` option instead as redirection might cause GoRobots to unexpectedely crash.

 ### Robot benchmarking